Cranes Fighting in the Snow

 Documenting the Work

 A huge thank you also goes to photographer David Myers for his stunning documentation of the piece.
-This shoot marked the first time I modelled my own work — a memorable moment for me.
+This shoot marked my first time modelling my own work — a memorable moment for me.
 One of the images was later selected for The Jewelry Book by Melanie Grant, published by Phaidon in 2025.

 Pencil study of a pangolin tail by John Moore